LockDown Browser Instructor Information

 • Why you are having them use the LockDown Browser.
 Include notes about how it can be beneficial to students, such as helping to reduce distractions when working on the exam digitally, saving students from writing out answers, improving grading time to see results sooner, and evening the playing field for students who may be tempted to use disallowed resources when taking non-proctored Canvas exams.

 • Instructions for installing the LockDown Browser.
 It is software students need to install.
-You can can just direct them to instructions shared on your Canvas site, rather than walking them through the process.
+You can just direct them to instructions shared on your Canvas site, rather than walking them through the process.

 • Alternatives to using the LockDown Browser.
 If a student is unable to use the LockDown Browser or declines to use it, you should have an alternative method for them to take the exam - on paper.
 Giving students the power to choose an alternative can help deal with frustration about being watched over while taking the exam.
 It also can reduce anxiety for students struggling to get the software working - even if they cannot get it working, they can still take the exam.